johnobrien8642/super-simple-headless-cms/README.md

-## Welcome to Super Simple CMS!
+## Welcome to Super Simple Headless CMS!

-Super Simple CMS is exactly what it sounds like... a Super Simple CMS!
-Do you need a Super Simple CMS that's simple enough for one person to manage but still complex enough to handle semi-complex state and diverse asset management paired with a powerful global CDN... well, guess what, with Super Simple CMS, that's what you get!
+Super Simple Headless CMS is exactly what it sounds like... a Super Simple Headless CMS!
+Do you need a Super Simple Headless CMS that's simple enough for one person to manage but still complex enough to handle semi-complex state and diverse asset management paired with a powerful global CDN... well, guess what, with Super Simple Headless CMS, that's what you get!

 A Next.js app utilizing ChakraUI, powered by MongoDB and Mongoose ODM, with asset management handled by AWS S3 and support for CloudFront CDN built-in.